This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra costs to you.

 Enjoy Stunning Views at Kawaguchiko 5th Station

 From Kawaguchiko station, you can take a bus to the Fuji Subaru Line Gogōme, also known as Yoshidaguchi 5th Station or Kawaguchiko 5th Station.
-This station is a popular starting point for people climbing Mount Fuji, in fact, it is the most used of all four stations.
-With easy access from Tokyo, many people also just go there to watch Mt.
-Fuji, without climbing it.
-From the station, you also have great views of the Five Mount Fuji Lakes.
-The station is accessible almost all year round, snow conditions permitting, making it a popular sightseeing spot even outside of the climbing season.
+This station is a popular starting point for people climbing Mount Fuji; it is the most used of all four stations.
+With easy access from Tokyo, many people just go there to watch Mt.
+Fuji, without climbing it, too.
+You also have great views of the Five Mount Fuji Lakes from the station.
+The station is accessible almost all year round, snow conditions permitting, making it a popular sightseeing spot outside the climbing season.

 Arakurayama Sengen Shrine

 When you head east from Kawaguchiko station for about 4 km, you will find Arakura Sengen Shrine.
-What makes this shrine extra special is the panoramic view from the top, from there you can see Mt.
-Fuji along with 5 storied Chureito Pagoda.
+What makes this shrine extra special is the panoramic view from the top.
+From there, you can see Mt.
+Fuji and the 5-story Chureito Pagoda.

 From the Arakurayama Sengen Shrine, 398 steps lead you to the top, where you will find the Chureito Pagoda.
 This great view is quite famous and has been featured in many guidebooks.
-Especially during the spring season, when the sakura blossoms are flowering, this place feels almost magical.
+This place feels almost magical, especially during spring, when the sakura blossoms bloom.

 Finish off your perfect day and watch the sunset from here!